bettyli037/certified-kubernetes-administrator-course/docs/03-Scheduling/16-Static-Pods.md

 ## Another way to configure static pod
 - Instead of specifying the option directly in the **`kubelet.service`** file, you could provide a path to another config file using the config option, and define the directory path as staticPodPath in the file.
+- When you use Kube admin to provision a cluster, then you can check the file kubeconfig.yaml.

   ![sp1](../../images/sp1.PNG)

 ## View the static pods
-- To view the static pods
+- Once these static pods are created in the kubeconfig.yaml, we can view the static pods by this command:
   ```
   $ docker ps
   ```
   ![sp2](../../images/sp2.PNG)

 #### The kubelet can create both kinds of pods - the static pods and the ones from the api server at the same time.
+And the kube-api server is also aware of the static pods that the kubelet created.
+On the master node, we can list and view the static pods.
+But we cannot edit or delete the static pods as usual pods.
+You can only delete the pods from the /etc/kubenetes/manifests folder.

   ![sp3](../../images/sp3.PNG)